Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and G. Make sure to get the correct kind.
-The vast majority of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C, D and G. Make sure to pick the right type.
+The vast majority of adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 Power bank for devices